thoughtworks/candouble/README.md

 ## Imposters

 The concept of an imposter is borrowed from Mountebank.
-In a nutshell an imposter is a collection of stubs that are active for a given CAN port.
+In a nutshell, an imposter is a collection of stubs that are active for a given CAN port.

 **At the moment Candouble only supports one CAN port, and its id is 0.**